enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

        normally holds ``n`` elements (including ghost zones) along axis ``i``, then an array used to store fluxes along axis ``i`` should hold ``n-1`` elements along axis ``i``.
+     * This should have all of the same keys that are in the the first categroy of maps.
-     * This kind of map should contain keys named for all passively advected scalars and registered integrable quantities.
+     * This kind of map should contain keys named for all passively advected scalars and registered integration quantities.
 The set of keys in these maps should be identical to the set of keys in the first category of maps, regardless of whether a quantity is "specific" or "conserved" (e.g. the map will hold a "velocity_x" key even though the associated array stores the x-component of the momentum density flux).

-Note that the ``EnzoEquationOfState`` and ``EnzoIntegrableUpdate`` classes additionally require a ``EnzoEFltArrayMap`` object that hold the passively advected scalars in conserved form.

-In general, the use of ``EnzoEFltArrayMap`` objects with common sets of keys helps simplify the implementation of various methods (e.g. the cell-centered array associated with "density" is used to compute the reconstruct values that are stored in the fields of the "density" group in the reconstructed grouping).
+In general, the use of ``EnzoEFltArrayMap`` objects with common sets of keys helps simplify the implementation of various methods (e.g. the cell-centered array associated with "density" is used to reconstruct values that are stored in the fields of the "density" array in the primitive map).

 =================